CaiusDai/CUHub/CONTRIBUTING.md

 npm install prettier --save-dev npm install eslint-config-prettier --save-dev

-# Code format: Do this before you push your code
+# Code format: You MUST do the following before you push your code
 npx eslint .
 npx prettier . -w
 ```